House of the Dragon stars say recasting Rhaenyra and Alicent is a ‘brilliant’ idea

-House of the Dragon stars Matt Smith and Paddy Considine praise recasting of Rhaenyra and Alicent
+House of the Dragon stars praise recasting of Rhaenyra and Alicent while fans bemoan decision

 Emma D’Arcy replaces Milly Alcock as Princess Rhaenyra Targaryen